How to lower your auto insurance rates

-In today’s economy, while average family is looking for ways to save money, the average motor vehicle insurance cost has risen to over $1,100 for a single driver policy.
+While the average family is looking for ways to save money in today’s economy, the average motor vehicle insurance cost has risen to over $1,100 for a single-driver policy.

-- Age: Young drivers under 25 will typically pay higher rates.
-As a general rule, teenage males will pay the highest insurance rates.
-However, many insurance companies will consider your teenage driver’s grades and will provide a “good student discount”.
+- Age: Young drivers under 25 will typically pay higher rates, and as a general rule, teenage males will pay the highest insurance rates.
+However, many insurance companies will consider your teenage driver’s grades and provide a “good student discount.”

-- Gender: Female drivers are considered to be safer drivers by the insurance companies and will typically offer female drivers lower rates.
+- Gender: Female drivers are considered safer drivers by insurance companies and are typically offered lower rates.

-- Driving record: While some insurance companies have a “one accident forgiveness policy”, each insurance company varies on how an accident or moving violation will affect your rates.
-Your driving record may be the most important factor in determining your insurance rates.
-Even one collision or moving violation can increase your insurance premiums by up to 30%.
+- Driving record: While some insurance companies have a “one accident forgiveness policy,” each insurance company varies on how an accident or moving violation impacts your rates.
+Your driving record may be the most important factor in determining your insurance rates, and even one collision or moving violation can increase your insurance premiums by up to 30%.

 - Marital status: Married couples typically pay lower rates.